bring/developer-site/content/api/modify-delivery/index.md

   - title: Limitations
     content: |
+      - All service codes not starting with **03XX** are **only** available in Norway, and the supported services can be seen in the table above.
-      When ordering stop shipment there may be some scenarios we do not support given the _from_ and _to_ country of the shipment.
-These scenarios are listed below.
-Likewise, there are some limitations on change address too - this is only available when the recipient country is Norway.
+      - When ordering stop shipment there may be some scenarios we do not support given the _from_ and _to_ country of the shipment.
+These scenarios are shown in the table _Valid stop shipment scenarios_ below.
+      - Change address is available only when the recipient country is Norway.
-      We do not allow changing the delivery address for shipments going to Sweden or Denmark.
+      - We do not allow changing the delivery address for shipments going to Sweden or Denmark.
-      Please note that all service codes not starting with **03XX** are **only** available in Norway and the supported services can be seen in the table above.
+      - Modify cash on delivery is only available in Norway.

   - title: Valid stop shipment scenarios
     content: |